Expan75/zeronorth/services/challenge/README.md

 ### Deployment

-Handled by Terraform.
+Handled by CI/CD via Terraform.
 See root README.md for instructions.